 Within any industrial plant, there is a concern about energy consumption.
-Monitoring the instantaneous natural gas mass flow rate coming into the plant is critical because it provides information about the plant’s natural gas demand.
+Monitoring the instantaneous natural gas mass flow rate coming into the plant is critical because it provides information about its natural gas demand.
 The conventional billing meter only reports consumption over a fixed period (i.e., monthly).
-Whereas, a thermal mass flow meter monitors the flow rate, as well as consumption; thus, it provides real-time feedback about plant upset conditions, peak demand, inefficiencies, and wasted energy.
+Whereas a thermal mass flow meter monitors the flow rate and consumption; thus, it provides real-time feedback about plant upset conditions, peak demand, inefficiencies, and wasted energy.

 ISO 50001 and Energy Management

-The Plant Manager, Maintenance Manager, Six Sigma Manager, or Results Engineer all benefit from the readily available information that comes from a gas line, of an independent mass flow meter, entering the plant.
-Furthermore, the newly promulgated ISO 50001 standards define the best practice for energy management, and a rate flow meter in series with the billing flow meter can play a big role.
+The Plant Manager, Maintenance Manager, Six Sigma Manager, and Results Engineer benefit from the readily available information from a gas line of an independent mass flow meter entering the plant.
+Furthermore, the newly promulgated ISO 50001 standards define the best practice for energy management, and a rate flow meter in series with the billing flow meter can play a significant role.

 Gas Flow Measurement